-MRSM credits received for the Rural Class to retail customers on a per customer basis and the new LIC rate design.

-3 10.
-In 2021, and with no charge to net margins before 2021, Big Rivers agrees to record a one-time reduction in the balance of the Smelter Loss Mitigation 4 $\mathbf{5}$ Regulatory Assets as a charge to depreciation and amortization expense in the 6 amount of eighty percent of its equity in excess of the minimum equity required by 7its loan covenants (the "Equity Headroom") as of December 31, 2020.
-Big Rivers 8 estimates this amount as approximately \$91 million in its Application at Paragraph 9 65, and the actual utilization of eighty percent of Equity Headroom will be determined as illustrated by Exhibit 6 to the Direct Testimony of Robert W. Berry, 10 11 provided that Big Rivers' minimum equity level will be determined by Big Rivers' 12loan covenants in effect from time to time.

-13 11.
-Big Rivers agrees to utilize the DSM regulatory liability accrued 14 through December 31, 2019 to record a one-time amortization of the Smelter Loss 15 Mitigation Regulatory Assets, and will cease recording the DSM regulatory liability 16 in 2020.

-17 12.
-The reduction in Smelter Loss Mitigation Regulatory Assets shall be prioritized in the following order so as to reduce the specific regulatory assets, until fully recovered:

-20 a.
-Focused Management Audit Expenses

-21 b.
-Wilson Station Deferred Depreciation
+- 1 MRSM credits received for the Rural Class to retail customers on a per customer basis - 2 and the new LIC rate design. - 3 10.
+In 2021, and with no charge to net margins before 2021, Big Rivers - 4 agrees to record a one-time reduction in the balance of the Smelter Loss Mitigation - 5 Regulatory Assets as a charge to depreciation and amortization expense in the - 6 amount of eighty percent of its equity in excess of the minimum equity required by - 7 its loan covenants (the "Equity Headroom") as of December 31, 2020.
+Big Rivers - 8 estimates this amount as approximately \$91 million in its Application at Paragraph - 9 65, and the actual utilization of eighty percent of Equity Headroom will be - determined as illustrated by Exhibit 6 to the Direct Testimony of Robert W. Berry, - provided that Big Rivers' minimum equity level will be determined by Big Rivers' - loan covenants in effect from time to time. - 13 11.
+Big Rivers agrees to utilize the DSM regulatory liability accrued - 14 through December 31, 2019 to record a one-time amortization of the Smelter Loss - 15 Mitigation Regulatory Assets, and will cease recording the DSM regulatory liability - 16 in 2020. - 17 12.
+The reduction in Smelter Loss Mitigation Regulatory Assets shall be - prioritized in the following order so as to reduce the specific regulatory assets, until - 19 fully recovered: - 20 a.
+Focused Management Audit Expenses - b.
+Wilson Station Deferred Depreciation - c.

-22 c.
 Coleman Station Deferred Depreciation

-1 d.
+1 α.
 Reid Station Unit 1 Regulatory Asset 2 e.
 Station Two Regulatory Asset 3 f.
 Coleman Station Regulatory Asset 4 13.
-Starting in 2021 and each calendar year thereafter (through 2043), no 5 later than February 28 of each calendar year, Big Rivers agrees to provide the 6 Commission , the Attorney General, and KIUC with a report containing the following 7 information : 8 a. its calculation of its year-end TIER for the prior calendar year; 9 b. the amount of adjusted net margins that will flow through the MRSM 10 Rider as a credit to Big Rivers' Members during the following twelve 11 months; 12 c. the amount Big Rivers will charge to depreciation and amortization 13 expense for recovery of the Smelter Loss Mitigation Regulatory Assets 14 in the prior calendar year, which will result in the reduction of the 15 balance of Smelter Loss Mitigation Regulatory Assets; 16 d. the overall status of the amortization of the Smelter Loss Mitigation 17 Regulatory Assets; 18 e. once investment grade ratings are received from at least two of the three 19 rating agencies, all interest savings gained (annualized) as a result 20 thereof; 21 f. the status of and anticipated decommissioning costs expected to be 22 incurred by Big Rivers for each of the Coleman Station, Reid Station g. a copy of any awarded proposal(s) for the decommissioning of the Coleman Station, Reid Station Unit 1, and Station Two in the prior year.
-14. Big Rivers shall periodically explore and evaluate opportunities to mitigate the amount of future regulatory asset amortization expense in the retail rates of the Members, including the potential use of Equity Headroom.
+Starting in 2021 and each calendar year thereafter (through 2043), no 5 later than February 28 of each calendar year, Big Rivers agrees to provide the 6 Commission , the Attorney General, and KIUC with a report containing the following 7 information : : 8 a. its calculation of its year-end TIER for the prior calendar year; 9 b. the amount of adjusted net margins that will flow through the MRSM 10 Rider as a credit to Big Rivers' Members during the following twelve 11 months; 12 c. the amount Big Rivers will charge to depreciation and amortization 13 expense for recovery of the Smelter Loss Mitigation Regulatory Assets 14 in the prior calendar year, which will result in the reduction of the 15 balance of Smelter Loss Mitigation Regulatory Assets; 16 d. the overall status of the amortization of the Smelter Loss Mitigation 17 Regulatory Assets; 18 e. once investment grade ratings are received from at least two of the three 19 rating agencies, all interest savings gained (annualized) as a result 20 thereof; 21 f. the status of and anticipated decommissioning costs expected to be 22 incurred by Big Rivers for each of the Coleman Station, Reid Station

-1 Unit 1, and Station Two (including the total anticipated 2 decommissioning costs of Station Two and Big Rivers' estimated share 3 of such costs); and
+- Unit 1, and Station Two (including the total anticipated decommissioning costs of Station Two and Big Rivers' estimated share of such costs); and - g. a copy of any awarded proposal(s) for the decommissioning of the Coleman Station, Reid Station Unit 1, and Station Two in the prior year.